 - Participants of the state vanpool program automatically receive the campus base lot assignment requested and one alternate area assignment, if needed, for a backup driver.

-- Vanpoolers are automatically eligible for an Emergency Ride Home (ERH).
+- Vanpoolers are automatically eligible for the Emergency Ride Home (ERH) program.

 - If you like to drive, you could commute at a reduced rate.

-NEW – Parking & Transit Accounts will be available again for UW System employees effective January 1, 2021.
+NEW – Effective January 1, 20201, Parking & Transit Accounts are available again for UW System employees.
 (Accounts were previously available to employees prior to June 1, 2018.)
 These accounts allow eligible employees to pay for certain parking and transit expenses with tax-free dollars.
 The funds in a transit account can be used to pay for vanpool commuting expenses.
 For enrollment details and more information, visit the UW System’s Parking & Transit accounts webpage.